close

 What are the different types of rubber moulding?

-Rubber moulding is a process that takes raw rubber compound and creates a final product in the desired geometry.
-As an elastomer is a polymer with naturally elastic properties – meaning the moulded item will easily go back to its original shape after pressure is applied – they are frequently used in industrial applications.
-There are several different types of rubber moulding processes, each with unique advantages.
-Within this article, we discuss the different types of rubber moulding and detail what exactly they are and why they are used.
+The process of rubber moulding takes raw rubber compounds and creates a final product in the desired geometry.
+An elastomer is a polymer with naturally elastic properties—meaning the moulded item will quickly return to its original shape after pressure is applied—and it is frequently used in industrial applications.
+There are several different types of rubber moulding processes, each with unique advantages, so read on and learn all about the types of rubber moulding from Martins Rubber.

 What are the different types of rubber moulding?

-When undergoing a moulding process, it is important to choose the correct compound and manufacturing process to achieve the desired end result.
-By choosing the right kind of moulding process for your application, you are ensuring optimum performance levels and cost-effectiveness.
+When undergoing rubber processing, choosing the correct compound and manufacturing process is crucial to achieving the desired end result.
+By choosing the right moulding process for your application, you ensure optimum performance levels and cost-effectiveness.

 There are three commonly used different types of rubber moulding: